OfferingSolutions/Angular-Course/README.md

 # Preparation

-See the instructions to get started here [Angular Course preprations](https://github.com/OfferingSolutions/Offering-Solutions-Angular-Course/tree/master/Angular-Course)
+See the instructions to get started

 ## Things you need to bring to get started with the course

 1. Dropbox - Account
-2. PC / Laptop (if the course is done via Digicomp PCs are already there and you are good to go)
+2. PC / Laptop
 3. Enthusiasm and the will to learn something new :-)

 ### If you come with your own laptop please make sure you installed the following pieces of software to your PC: